Answers to All Your Questions About Legal Videography

 The general process of preparing your speech is still the same, but there are a few presentation issues witnesses should be aware of.
-A few common mistakes include: wearing shirts with busy patterns, as they can be warped and distracting on camera; avoid overly shiny jewelry and jewelry that may cause interference with the lavaliere microphone if brushed.
+A few common mistakes include: wearing shirts with busy patterns (they can be warped and distracting on camera), wearing overly shiny jewelry, and jewelry that may cause interference with the lavaliere microphone if brushed.

-Witnesses should sit with proper posture, avoid rocking their chair or fidgeting too much, as it can appear unintelligent or even suspicious looking to some.
+Witnesses should sit with proper posture and avoid rocking tor fidgeting too much, as it can appear unintelligent or even suspicious looking to some.
 Witnesses should avoid muttering under their breaths, clicking pens, or doing anything that could cause excess noise, as the microphone will pick it all up.